aj-kivimaki/unity-wwise-fantasy-audio-demo/docs/devlogs/009-audio-bus-architecture.md

 - UI
 - Voice

-Each category represents a logical mix bus rather than a gameplay system.

----

-## Content Hierarchy

-The Actor-Mixer hierarchy is organized using Property Containers.
+The content hierarchy was also reorganized using Property Containers to separate audio organization from mix routing.

+### Content Structure

 Property Containers